MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-acls.md

 - A port ACL is a set of rules that filter traffic at the layer 2 port level.
 A port ACL in VMM filters access to a particular VMM object.
 A network object can have no more than one port ACL attached.
 - An ACL contains rules and can be attached to any number of network objects.
 You can create an ACL without rules, and then add rules at a later time.
 Each ACL rule corresponds to only one port ACL.
-- If an ACL has multiple rules, they are applied based on priority.
+- If an ACL has multiple rules, they're applied based on priority.
 After a rule matches criteria and is applied, no other rules are processed.
 - A global settings port ACL is applied to all VM virtual network adapters in an infrastructure.
 There's no separate object type for global settings.
 Instead, the global settings port ACL is attached to the VMM management server.
 - Port ACL settings are exposed only through PowerShell cmdlets in VMM and can't be configured in the VMM console.
 - Port ACLs can be applied to: